0xOucan/0xXOCTest/0xXOC-Frontend/README.md

 ## 🔌 Backend Integration

-This web interface connects to the [0xXOC backend API](https://github.com/yourusername/0xXOC-Backend) to process marketplace orders and execute blockchain operations.
+This web interface connects to the 0xXOC backend API to process marketplace orders and execute blockchain operations.
+The backend leverages Coinbase AgentKit for AI-powered transaction verification.

 ### Communication Flow